danieltrandafir/Sports-Team-Web-Page/readme.md

-# Project Name
+# Sports Team Home Page

 > Website Home page.
-> To see a Live demo click [_here_](https://github.com/danieltrandafir/Sports-Team-Web-Page.git). <!-- If you have the project hosted somewhere, include the link here. -->
+> To see a Live demo click [_here_](https://danieltrandafir.github.io/Sports-Team-Web-Page/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents